 Here are a few tips to help you get started: first, find a location that offers interesting subjects and good lighting.
 Next, set up your camera on a tripod and compose your shot.
 Finally, adjust your settings according to the type of photo you want to capture.
-For example, if you want to create motion blur, use a slow shutter speed; if you want to capture star trails, use a long
+For example, if you want to create motion blur, use a slow shutter speed; if you want to capture star trails, use a long exposure time

-With some practice and these simple tips, you too can create stunning long
+With some practice and these simple tips, you too can create stunning long exposure night photography photos!

-Exposure Night Photography: Bring the Essentials
+Tips for Long Exposure Night Photography: Bring the Essentials

 You don’t need a lot of gear to start taking night photography.
 But the ones we mention on this list are essential to help you capture your shots effectively.